 For questions about the research project contact Charlotte Mueller

-Outputs related to the CD4D1 evaluation up-to-date include:
+Outputs related to the CD4D1 and CD4D2 evaluations up-to-date include:

 Mueller, Charlotte & Katherine Kuschminder, Oct 2019, Connecting Diaspora for Development.
 Final Report.